JCCoello/imdb-playwright-automation/README.md

-# IMDB Playwright Automation Suite, This project contains automated tests for IMDB using Playwright and TypeScript.
+# IMDB Playwright Automation Suite.

+This project contains automated tests for IMDB using Playwright and TypeScript.